 STORM SEWER

 The Directors reviewed the memo from Kennedy Jenks dated October 14, 2011 discussing the storm sewer.
 The memo discussed the easements associated with the storm sewer however, did not indicate to what entity the easements were conveyed.
-Director McAskin volunteered to contact a title company to obtain reception numbers on two of the easements to enable research into the easement agreements.
-He noted the title company will have a fee associated with providing the reception numbers.
+Director McAskin volunteered to contact a title company to obtain informational title commitments on two lots burdened by the easements shown on the map prepared by Kennedy Jenks in order to obtain the reception numbers of the easements and facilitate furtherresearch into the grantee or beneficiary of the easement agreement(s).
+He noted that the title company will have a fee associated with providing the informational commitments.
 The Directors agreed to pay the associated costs.

 ADJOURNMENT